utkarshgupta220399/competitive-programming-1/standard-algorithmic-problems/dynamic-programming/longest-common-subsequence/lcs-problem.md

 Given two sequences, find the <strong>length of longest subsequence</strong> present in both of them.

 A <strong>subsequence</strong> is a sequence that appears in the same relative order, but not necessarily contiguous.
-For example, “abc”, “abg”, “bdf”, “aeg”, ‘”acefg”, .. etc are subsequences of “abcdefg”.
+For example, “abc”, “abg”, “bdf”, “aeg”, ”acefg”, .. etc are subsequences of “abcdefg”.

 <hr>